andrey-malets/cfg/README.md

 a service is touched only if it is necessary.
 This enables the following scenario for the administrator: edit `conf.yaml`, check, commit, then simply execute `do.sh` and it will automatically apply all relevant changes.

+### The main configuration file

+The main configuration file ([`conf.yaml`](cfg/conf.yaml)) consists of a number of *sections*, each of which represents a list of entities of some
+  kind:
+- **People**.
+This is a list of nicknames along with their associated contact information, useful for e-mail notifications from monitoring, automatic updates and other services.
+- **Defaults**.
+This section contanins a bunch of default values for other sections, such as default monitoring host IP address or default network prefix in host descriptions (which may be omitted to avoid duplication).
+- **Networks**.
+This is a list of IPv4 (and, in future, maybe IPv6) networks known to the system.
+Each network may have some attributes, e.g. `rdns` means that we should build reverse DNS zone for this network, while `dhcp` defines a range of IP addresses that should be used by DHCP server for dynamic IP address pool and so on.
+- **Groups**.
+Groups define properties common for a number of hosts to avoid duplication and provide more structure.
+Their second purpose is to add some grouping for hosts to services that support grouping functionality natively (for example, Nagios or SLURM).
+Every group has unique name, may contain a list of hosts (which are defined using Python regular expression syntax) or other groups, and may define a list of *properties* which should apply to all contained entities.
+- **Hosts**.
+The rest of main config file is a long list of hosts known to the system.
+Each host has a host name as the only required attribute, which goes first in it's description.
+It may have some shorter names called *aliases*, which help to identify it with one or two letters in many places.
+  Host may have an IP address, a number of MAC addresses associated with it, and a dictionary of *properties*.
+Host properties define some host-specific data, for example who admins that host (see **People** above), which services this host has, what UDP ports sholud be forwarded to that host or what UPS powers it.
+Propertes may have arbitrary structure convenient for specific purpose (for example, running services are most naturally expressed as a list).
+The names and semantics of properties are defined by templates and generation code which uses them.
+Unsupported properties are quietly skipped.

+As the main config file is read and written entirely by humans, there are two main thoughts which constitute it's philosophy:
+* All terms should be self-descripting.
+If someone sees something which looks like MAC address, that should be so.
+And if there is `https` in some place, you should't have to look through the documentation to find out what it is.
+* Duplication should be avoided as much as possible.
+Less duplication means less code to read and, consequently, less errors.
+Group functionality, although somewhat odd and complicated, was specifically developed for this purpose.
+Also there are host aliases, default network prefixes, regular expressions and generally beautiful and clean YAML markup which all serve this purpose.